MayJamie/Fairy-Flood/README.md

 too!

 ## Fun Fact 🎵
 Background music was composed by me in FL Studio Mobile!
 Sound effects taken from memes, no copyright infringement intended.
+Any images that are not royalty free are for personal use only.
+This game is not for profit.